Skip to Content

 A Snake plant needs to be watered every three weeks, though you can always check the soil to see if it is dry — do this by sticking your fingers about three inches deep in the soil, if it is completely dry, then it’s time for watering.

 If your plant starts wilting, and the soil smells kind of bad, then the plant has probably been infected with root rot.
-In this case, you will have to take the plant out of the pot and examine the roots: if you notice any mushy and browning roots, remove them.
+In this case, the only solution is to repot.

 2. Underwatering